Signed in as:

-After holding regional and state positions in the early 2000s, Tedros was promoted to Minister of Health of Ethiopia by Prime Minister and chairman of the TPLF, Meles Zenawi, in October of 2005.
-Per the Washington Post, during his tenure as health minister, the government referred to Cholera as “acute watery diarrhea” , preventing the country from receiving international medical resources, potentially protecting tourism and/or other sources of revenue dear to party leadership.
+After holding regional and state positions in the early 2000s, Tedros was promoted to Minister of Health of Ethiopia by TPLF chairman Meles Zenawi, in October of 2005.
+Per the Washington Post, during his tenure as health minister, the government referred to Cholera only as “acute watery diarrhea” , preventing the country from receiving international medical resources while potentially protecting tourism and/or other sources of revenue dear to party leadership.

 As the Post put it wryly:

-TPLF’s manifesto labelled the Amharas, one of the two largest ethnic groups in Ethiopia, the enemy of the Tigray people (https://zenodo.org/record/2544650#.Y7SG8cZMG3U).
+TPLF’s manifesto labelled the Amharas, one of the two largest ethnic groups in Ethiopia, the enemy of the Tigray people.
 Their history of participating in genocide against the Amhara people is well-documented.

-Using demographic and health survey data, the researchers showed contraceptive use roughly on a par between the Amhara region and Tigray in 2005 when Tedros began his tenure as health minister.
+For example, using demographic and health survey data, the researchers showed contraceptive use roughly on a par between the Amhara region and Tigray in 2005 when Tedros began his tenure as health minister.
 By 2011, use in Tigray had gone up by a modest degree, whereas usage in Amhara had nearly doubled.
-The discrepancy in terms of injectable contraceptives was even starker, dropping slightly in the Tigray region at the same time as it more than doubled in Amhara.
-The researchers showed that those in the Amhara region were less informed about family planning methods than those in Tigray, thereby casting doubt on the level of uptake being the result of the dissemination of information.
-In fact, the researchers showed that this high use of contraceptives in the Amhara region was a considerable anomaly by demonstrating that in terms of other health services, uptake in the Tigray region was substantially higher, indicating routine preferential treatment.
+The discrepancy in terms of injectable contraceptives was even starker, dropping slightly in the Tigray region at the same time as it more-than-doubled in Amhara.
+The researchers showed that those in the Amhara region were less informed about family planning methods than those in Tigray, casting doubt on the level of uptake being the result of the dissemination of information.
+In fact, the researchers showed that this high use of contraceptives in the Amhara region was a considerable anomaly, demonstrating that in terms of other health services, uptake in the Tigray region was substantially higher, indicating routine preferential treatment.